grafana/grafana-ci-otel-collector/README.md

 ### Running

-In the example config an exportper is configured to send data locally.
+In the example config an exporter is configured to send data locally.
 A `docker-compose` file is provided to start Grafana Tempo.

 ```bash
 docker-compose up -d